paulbradshaw/commandline/README.md

 I've [written about that here](https://github.com/paulbradshaw/commandline/blob/master/linecount.md)

-## `cURL`
+## `curl`

-cURL is a very useful command for downloading files.
+`curl` is a very useful command for downloading files.
 Used on its own it will just show the contents of a URL within Terminal itself, but when combined with `-O` it will save the file at that URL to your computer.
-I've written some [tips and ideas for using cURL here](https://github.com/paulbradshaw/commandline/blob/master/curlscraping.md)
+I've written some [tips and ideas for using curl here](https://github.com/paulbradshaw/commandline/blob/master/curlscraping.md)

 ## Mass converting CSVs using `curl` with the PDFTables API and other APIs